Information for Families with a Student Who Has a Diagnosed Mental or Emotional Health Problem

 What Counselors Can Do

-- Assist the student in his/her transition to Arcadia.
+- Assist the student in the transition to Arcadia.

 - Become a part of the student’s Treatment Team.
 We can work with the student, family, off-campus treatment providers, and other campus professionals to attempt to keep these, sometimes precarious, conditions under control.

-- When the condition appears to be destabilizing, work with the student to identify the next steps to take.
+- When the condition appears to be destabilizing, work with the student to identify the next steps.

 - Provide off-campus resources to assist in the overall management of challenging difficulties.